 Infections in pregnant women may be asymptomatic or characterized by a primary bacteremia manifesting first as a nonspecific flu-like illness.

 In the fetus and neonate, clinical presentation depends on the timing and route of infection.
-Abortion, premature delivery with amnionitis (with a characteristic brown, murky amniotic fluid), stillbirth, or neonatal sepsis is common.
+Abortion, premature delivery with amnionitis (with a characteristic brown, murky amniotic fluid), stillbirth, or neonatal sepsis (see Symptoms and Signs) is common.
 Infection may be apparent within hours or days of birth (early onset) or it may be delayed up to several weeks.
-Neonates with early-onset disease frequently are of low birth weight, have associated obstetric complications, and show evidence of sepsis with circulatory or respiratory insufficiency or both.
-Those with the delayed-onset form are full-term, previously healthy neonates presenting with meningitis or sepsis.
+Neonates with early-onset disease frequently are of low birth weight, have associated obstetric complications, and show evidence of sepsis soon after birth with circulatory or respiratory insufficiency or both.
+Neonates with the delayed-onset form are usually full-term, previously healthy neonates presenting with meningitis or sepsis.

 Mortality, ranging from 10 to 50%, is higher in neonates with early-onset disease.

-Initial treatment is with ampicillin plus an aminoglycoside (see also Bacteria and Antibacterial Drugs: Aminoglycosides).
-After clinical response is observed, the aminoglycoside is stopped.
+Treatment of the newborn is with ampicillin plus an aminoglycoside (see Aminoglycosides).
 A 14-day course is usually satisfactory (21 days for meningitis), but the optimal duration is unknown.
-Other possible drugs include ampicillin or penicillin with rifampin, trimethoprim/sulfamethoxazole, and imipenem, but they have not been well evaluated.
+Other possible drugs include ampicillin or penicillin with rifampin or trimethoprim/sulfamethoxazole, trimethoprim/sulfamethoxazole alone, and meropenem, but they have not been well evaluated.

-Neonates with sepsis require other measures (see Infections in Neonates: Treatment).
+Neonates with sepsis require other measures (see Treatment).
 In heavy infection, drainage/secretion precautions may be considered.

-Food products that may be contaminated by L. monocytogenes (eg, unpasteurized dairy products or raw vegetables exposed to cattle or sheep manure) should be avoided by pregnant women.
+Food products that may be contaminated by L. monocytogenes (eg, unpasteurized dairy products, soft cheeses, raw vegetables, prepared deli meats and salads, refrigerated meat spreads or smoked seafood) should be avoided by pregnant women.
 If infection during pregnancy is recognized, treatment may then be given before delivery or intrapartum to prevent vertical transmission, but the usefulness of such treatment is unproved.